Lenhardt: History

 The Lenhardt are a big Family divided into several branches, first recorded at High Middle Ages in Frankfurt, Hesse, from there members settled in Austro-Hungary between 1686 and 1829, from there many went to USA and other countries.
-After 1945 many were expelled to Austria and Germany, however, some went to the USA and other countries.
+After 1945 many were expelled to Austria and Germany, however, some went to the US and other countries.
 Today this Family is intermingled also with other ethnicities.